timoast/Arabidopsis-TE-variants/DataAquisition/false_negative_estimation.md

 ## 173
 ```

-173 out of the 193 Col-0 insertions found in the 10 largest scaffolds (89.6%) have enough
-read evidence to be called as an insertion by TEPID, had a high-quality TE annotation been
+173 out of the 193 Col-0 insertions found (89.6%) have enough read evidence to be called as an insertion by TEPID, had a high-quality TE annotation been given.
-given.
 This amounts to a false negative rate of 10%.